grj336/snakes-and-ladders-sim/README.md

-# Snkaes and Ladders Sim
+# Snakes and Ladders Sim
 Simulation of a snakes and ladders board in C as a univerity course work, March 2014.

 The program simulates 10 million games of snakes and ladders.
 This number of games is sufficient to have a broad range of results for meaningful statistics.
 The program has been written to conform to the rules below, which have been taken from the assignment document: